Flaque/blog/README.md

-# Bits blog
+# Flaque's blog

-This is the repo for GUMAD's tech blog.
+This is the repo for my personal blog.

+Markdown versions of the posts exist in `src/posts`.
 If you're interested in submitting an article, please make a pull request that adds a markdown file to `src/posts`.
-See [here](http://blog.gumad.club/publishing) for rules and more information.

 ## Project stack